 is_applicable method which determines based on the

 to field instances if the converter can be applied in the situation.
 If an

-multiple converters applicable in a certain case, but it will use the first one that can be applied.
+converters applicable, but it will use the first one that can be applied.
 If there are

 not any converters applicable then the regular lenient schema editor’s alter_field

 In the example below we are going to check if the from_field is a text field and if the to_field is a date field.
 If that is the case we first want to remove the old field and then create the new field instead of using the lenient schema editor’s alter_field method.
-Of course this would not make sense in real life, but it is just do demonstrate how a converter could work.
+Of course this would not make sense in real life, but it is just to demonstrate how a converter could work.
 You can of course be really creative in the alter_field method of your converter.
 You can for example first load all the old values in memory before removing the field and later update them again after the new field has been added.
 You can also first create the new field, perform some query that updates the data of the field based on the old field and then delete the old field and rename the new field.
 A lot is possible.
 We do recommend to keep performance in mind.
 Ask yourself the question does it stay fast if there are 100k rows?

-from baserow.contrib.database.fields.field_types import ( TextFieldType, DateFieldType ) from baserow.contrib.database.fields.registries import FieldConverter class TextToDateFieldConverter(FieldConverter): type = 'text-to-date' def is_applicable(self, from_model, from_field, to_field): return ( isinstance(from_field, TextFieldType) and isinstance(to_field, DateFieldType) ) def alter_field(self, from_field, to_field, from_model, to_model, from_model_field, to_model_field, user, connection): with connection.schema_editor() as schema_editor: schema_editor.remove_field(from_model, from_model_field) schema_editor.add_field(to_model, to_model_field)
+from baserow.contrib.database.fields.field_types import ( TextFieldType, DateFieldType ) from baserow.contrib.database.fields.registries import FieldConverter class TextToDateFieldConverter(FieldConverter): type = 'text-to-date' def is_applicable(self, from_model, from_field, to_field): return ( isinstance(from_field, TextFieldType) and isinstance(to_field, DateFieldType) ) def alter_field(self, from_field, to_field, from_model, to_model, from_model_field, to_model_field, user, connection): with safe_django_schema_editor() as schema_editor: schema_editor.remove_field(from_model, from_model_field) schema_editor.add_field(to_model, to_model_field)

 from django.apps import AppConfig from baserow.contrib.database.fields.registries import field_converter_registry class PluginNameConfig(AppConfig): name = 'my_baserow_plugin' def ready(self): from .field_converters import TextToDateFieldConverter field_converter_registry.register(TextToDateFieldConverter())